mauriciopoppe/blog/site/content/notes/computer-graphics/euler-angles.md

 pipeline_stage: "transforms"
 ---

-Euler angles describe the orientation of a rigid body using three angles, typically denoted $\alpha, \beta, \gamma$.
-These angles represent a **sequence of three elemental rotations** about the axes of a coordinate system.
+Euler angles describe the orientation of a rigid body with three numbers: yaw, pitch, and roll.
+Each number is an angle, and the three angles applied in sequence rotate the body from a reference orientation to its current one.

+This encoding is compact and intuitive, which is why cameras and vehicles use it.
+It comes with a complication: the answer depends on which axes the rotations happen around and in what order.
+Those two choices split the representation into intrinsic and extrinsic rotations, and at one specific orientation the sequence collapses entirely, a failure called gimbal lock.

+## A Sequence of Three Rotations

+A sequence of three elemental rotations is written with three angles, typically $\alpha, \beta, \gamma$, and the axes they rotate about.
+The order matters: rotating $90^\circ$ about $x$ then $90^\circ$ about $y$ is not the same as the reverse.
+The two orderings below, intrinsic and extrinsic, define where the axes live during the sequence.

 ## Intrinsic and Extrinsic Rotations